esr360/canva-x/README.md

 ## Theme

-Any customizable/configurable aspects of the UI would in theory be controllable by [`ui/themes/canva/theme.json`](https://github.com/esr360/canva-x/blob/master/src/ui/themes/canva/theme.json):
+Any customizable/configurable aspects of the UI would in theory be controllable by [`ui/themes/canva/theme.json`](https://github.com/esr360/canva-x/blob/master/src/ui/themes/canva/theme.json), allowing for cosmetic changes to be made without touching any source code:

 ```json
 {